Anilturaga/anilturaga.github.io/content/posts/search_ux.md

 I believe there is a good amount of untapped potential in improving the search experience.

-### Implementation Challenges
+### Implementation
 In addition to competing against an alleged monopoly, building a search index is technically complex and financially expensive endeavour.

 However, user journey's does not require building a new search index.
-We can simply rank, read, select relevant excerpts based on not just the user query but also considering the objective the user is working towards.
+It has much more to do with understanding the nuances of user's objectives, tracking the progress/evolution and providing appropriate recommendations and results.

+A good amount of work is also required for integrating search over internet and user's private resources.